nfdi4plants/ARCSummary/README.md

 >Create or update markdown content of ARCs dynamically

 ARCSummary aims to facilitate the dynamic generation of markdown content.
-It serves as a up-to-date overview of the ARCs current state since all the information is derived from the content from an already established or starting investigation.
+It serves as a up-to-date overview of the ARCs current state since all the information is derived from the content of an already established or starting investigation.

 ## Setup
-Clone this repository locally and run with or without docker.
+Clone this repository locally to run with or without docker.

 ### ARCsummary currently supports two main subcommands:

 - **summary**     Updates your README.md to the current version
-- **summarymr**    Pushes Updated Summary to side branch and opens a MergeRequest onto main branch.
+- **summarymr**    Pushes the updated summary to a side branch and opens a MergeRequest onto the main branch.

 ### Download and run Docker image
 ```bash